Jumping to the wrong conclusion rarely helps.

 That could be.

-However, there are other more likely explanations.
+There are other more plausible explanations.

 Or it could be something else.